 The cloud is a safe place for your contact center data, and regular updates on new threats help protect your employees and customers.

-Knowing more?
+Learn more?
 Then also read the article on security within Steam-connect!